What is COVID-19?

 A swab taken from your nose or throat

 The swab is sent to a lab to look for the virus or other evidence of an infection.
 It can take a few days to get your results.

 A blood test can look for antibodies What are the main parts of the immune system?
 The immune system is your body's defense system.
 It helps protect you from illness and infection.
-The immune system's job is to attack things that don’t belong in your body, including: Germs... read more your immune system has made to defend against the virus.
+The immune system's job is to attack things that don’t belong in your body, including: Germs... read more your body has made to defend against the virus.
 It takes your body a few weeks to make these antibodies, so this test is not useful when you first get sick.
 But it can help tell whether you were ever infected.

 How is COVID-19 treated?

 If you have a mild or moderate case, you'll:

 Stay home and not go out or go near other people (isolation)

 Wear a mask so you don't spread the virus